wp-plugins/lightbox-plus/readme.txt

 * Added some additional color styles.

 = 1.3.1 =
-* Updated lightbox.js to allow better control from the admin panel - lightbox was failing sometimes due to duplicate javascript.
+* Updated lightbox.js to allow better control from the admin panel - lightbox was failing sometimes due to duplicate JavaScript.

 = 1.3.0 =
 * Added ability to configure Lightbox options from the admin panel